pnp/blog/content/post/preparing-for-dark-mode-model-driven-app-icons/index.md

 type: "regular"
 ---

+## Dark Mode

+Dark mode has become increasingly popular in software applications, providing a sleek and eye-friendly alternative to the traditional light theme.
+While it’s not officially available for model-driven apps, you can experiment with it by adding a simple URL flag.
+In this post, we’ll delve into the impact of dark mode on icons in model-driven apps.

 ## Enabling Dark Mode

-In my [previous blog post on choice colours](https://pnp.github.io/blog/post/preparing-for-dark-mode-model-driven-app-choices/), for [dark mode in model-driven apps](https://hackingpowerplatform.com/dark-mode-for-microsoft-dataverse/) I looked at how to adapt choice colours to work with both light and dark mode.
-While it's not officially available yet, you can experiment with it by adding a specific URL flag to enable the new alternative look:
+To enable [Dark mode for model-driven apps](https://hackingpowerplatform.com/dark-mode-for-microsoft-dataverse/) add the following URL flag to your model-driven app’s URL:

 ```
 &flags=themeOption%3Ddarkmode